maxcong001/innoHub/2021/opanApi-generator-nghttp2/readme.md

 1. query parameter? base_64?
 2. path decode : /pet/:petId/uploadImage, how to route to the handler
 3. route design(http2 asio do not have this )
+4. use nghttp2 route / and develope now route?